pippinbarr/cart253-2020/course-information/outline.md

     - Proposal (10%)
     - Project (35%)
 - Participation (25%)
-   - Participation includes attending tutorial sessions, completing coursework, being present on the Discord, asking questions, contributing to discussions, sharing ideas, and coming to office hours (even if it's just to show off your work!)
+   - Participation includes attending class, completing coursework, being present on the Discord, asking questions, contributing to discussions, sharing ideas, and coming to office hours (even if it's just to show off your work!)

 ## French